Who Gets the Test?

 Hearing your baby's heartbeat for the first time can be deeply moving.
 Keep in mind that a baby's heartbeat is much faster than an adult's.

 If you're in your first trimester and you can't hear your baby's heartbeat, don't worry.
 Dopplers can't reliably detect a baby's heartbeat until 10 to 12 weeks.
 Your doctor may try again on your next visit.
-An ultrasound may give you clearer results.
+An ultrasound may give you better results.

 How Often the Test Is Done During Your Pregnancy

 Your doctor may use the Doppler often to listen to your baby's heartbeat during routine checkups, starting at about 8 to 10 weeks.
+Handheld Dopplers will not work quite this early.

 Other Names for This Test